gkhns/Blue/README.md

 * Windows 10 Pro x64 (< Version 1507)
 * Windows 10 Enterprise Evaluation x64 (< Version 1507)

-To reliability determine whether the machine is vulnerable, you will have to either examine the system's patch level, or use a vulnerability check.
+To determine whether the machine is vulnerable, you will have to either examine the system's patch level, or use a vulnerability check.

 **GAIN FOOTHOLD**